tatyshev/given2/README.md

 across multiple calls in the same example but not across examples.

 Note that `given` is lazy-evaluated: it is not evaluated until the first time the method it defines is invoked.
-You can use let! to force the method's invocation before each example.